To use your own styles:

 What matters is the opinion, not the means.

 Imagine you hired an art student and dictate every stroke, color, and detail of a painting.
 Make this angle sharper.
 Make that line thicker.
 Add purple.
 The student robotically executes the commands.
 Who is the artist: you or the student?

 AI cannot offer this degree of precision today, but it can spark creativity and spawn compelling ideas for refinement, much as a junior employee generates suggestions for an experienced supervisor.

-In short, perhaps raw output from AI may not qualify as art -- someone please consult the spirit of Supreme Court Justice Potter Stewart -- but there is no reason why the collaborative output between you and AI cannot.
+Perhaps raw output from AI may not qualify as art -- someone please consult the spirit of Supreme Court Justice Potter Stewart -- but there is no reason why the collaborative output between you and AI cannot.

 Fine.
 But is this AI intelligent?

 Intelligence is uncorrelated with impact.
 Viruses are not alive (well ...), let alone intelligent, yet even the Devil envies how these pathogens devastate countries and polarize society.
-Farm tractors are incredibly dumb (Sorry, not sorry, if you're offended.), but they have enabled humanity to avert Malthusian predictions of doom and fed 7 billion.
+Farm tractors are incredibly dumb, but they enabled humanity to avert Malthusian predictions of doom and feed billions of people.
 (Malthus must have been super fun.
 Friend: "Thomas, good morning!"
-Thomas: "Bad morning!
-Might be our last."
-Wife: "Thomas, fancy a walk?
+Thomas: "Bad, morning, bad!
+May be our last.
+Bah!"
+Wife: "Boobear, fancy a walk?
 The moon is ever so brilliantly romantic tonight."
 Thomas: "Bah, madam, bah.
 I must conserve calories for the Great Famine."
 Wife: "Boobear, the winter air is frightfully cold.
 Hold me.
 Keep me warm."
 Thomas: "Bah.
 Shivering makes you strong.")